 What is Inheritance Tax?

 Inheritance tax is a type of tax that is levied by select state governments.
 The Internal Revenue Service (IRS) doesn’t impose an inheritance tax, so you don’t have to worry about it on the federal level.

 Inheritance tax comes into play when an individual inherits an estate from a deceased person.
-Whether or not they are subject to the inheritance tax depends on the state they live in, their relationship with the deceased, and the value of the inheritance.
+Is inheritance taxable?
+Whether or not they are subject to the inheritance tax depends on the state the person lives in, their relationship with the deceased, and the value of the inheritance.

 To clarify, inheritance tax isn’t the only type of tax that can affect your inheritance.
 There are other types of taxes that can be levied, at both the federal and state levels.
 In the next section, we’ll go over the three types of taxes you need to look out for, and how each of them work.

 The 3 Main Types of Inheritance Taxes

 When someone talks about inheritance taxes (with the infamous nickname “death taxes”), what they’re really referring to is the grouping of different taxes that can affect an inheritance.
 There is an inheritance tax specifically, but it’s just one of the different taxes that are assessed by the IRS and state governments.